How Much Does It Cost to Live In Finland?

 The Finnish transport infrastructure is well-developed and you can use buses, cars, trains, planes, and ferries to travel around the cities or through the country.

-Public transport offers monthly passes, fair discounts for students and kids.
+Public transport offers monthly passes and fair discounts for students and kids.

-The most popular means of transport are trams, buses, and subway.
+The most popular means of transport are trams, buses, and subways.

 Despite being rich, the Finns are rather economical.

-They can switch off the heating for the night and save a good deal of money for electricity if the heating depends on electricity.
+They can switch off the heating for the night and save a good deal of money on electricity if the heating depends on electricity.